Lightnet/jsvuegunui/README.md

 # Bugs:
  * gun.user there might be some bug that doesn't load correctly. null and boolean are not working for some reason to set variable into graph.
 But not using sea.js it works.
+ * hot reload variable some time does not update due to coding how to mount and unmount.

 # Links:
  * https://gun.eco/docs/SEA